How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Mavericks hope to pick up a road win at the Trail Blazers on Saturday at 9:00 PM ET.
+The Trail Blazers look to pull of an away win at the Warriors on Saturday at 8:30 PM ET.

 How to Watch